matthewhuff89/roarke/gdd.md

 ##### Arm Blaster
 - Roarke's cybernetic arm can fire bolts of plasma at enemies in exchange for using Charge
+- After Roarke gains the Star God's Blessing, Roarke can use all 3 points of Charge to fire a heavy damage beam that penetrates across the screen.

 ##### Perfect Storms
 - When Roarke clears out an encounter in one flowing movement (no stopping, or without running out the combo timer), all of the enemies fall apart at the same time (think the Bride slicing up all those dudes in Kill Bill, then striking her blade to cease it's vibration and then everyone falls at the same time)